 - You retire early in the same year you turn 55 or later

-- You are permanently laid off, terminated, quit, or retired and have established a payment schedule of regular withdrawals in equal amounts of the rest of your expected natural life.
+- You are permanently laid off or terminated, you quit, or you retire and have established a payment schedule of regular withdrawals in equal amounts for the rest of your expected natural life.

-Additionally, you can cash out your 401(k) and pay the 10 percent penalty if you need funds for certain financial hardships and have no other source of funds.
+Additionally, you can cash out your 401(k) and pay the 10% penalty if you need funds for certain financial hardships and have no other source of funds.
 These hardships include:

 - The purchase of your primary home

-- Higher education tuition, room and board and fees for the next twelve months for you, your spouse, your dependents or children
+- Higher education tuition, room and board, and fees for the next twelve months for you, your spouse, or your dependents or children

 - To prevent eviction from your home or foreclosure on your primary residence